robfinch/Thor/Thor2024/README.md

 ### Arithmetic Operations
 The ISA supports many arithmetic operations including add, sub, mulitply and divide.
 Multi-bit shifts and rotates are supported.
 And a full set of logic operations and their complements are supported.

+### Floating-point Operations
+Several floating-point ops have been added to the core, including fused multiply-add, reciprocal and reciprocal square root estimates and sine and cosine functions.

 ### Branches
 Conditional branches are a fused compare-and-branch instruction.
 Values of two registers are compared, then a branch is made depending on the relationship between the two.